The source of your child's skin problems could lie in their gut

-An imbalance in the gut microbiome has been shown to impact children's health in ways not previously known.
-Thanks to new science, we can now assess whether your child’s gut flora is likely contributing to their skin problems.
+An imbalance in the gut microbiome has proven to impact skin health in ways not previously known.
+With Alba's simple test you'll get valuable insight about your child's gut microbiome – and a clean-cut action plan to prevent skin problems.

 A healthy gut supports healthy skin